scikit-hep/boost-histogram/docs/usage/indexing.rst

    class project:
        "When used in the step of a Histogram's slice, project sums over and eliminates what remains of the axis after slicing." projection = True

+       # Optional, not supported in boost-histogram
        def __new__(cls, binning, axis, counts):
          return None, numpy.add.reduce(counts, axis=axis)

+   class end:
+       ?

+   # Only these values have defined behavior
+   class underflow:
+       flow = -1
+   class overflow:
+       flow = 1

    class rebin: